Dillyytv/dxrp-public/docs/rules/official/en.md

 # DXRP Official Rules
 Please read through these rules carefully to ensure a fun and safe experience for everyone.
 Breaking rules will lead to warnings, kicks, or even bans.

-## 🔷 Basic Rules

-### 🔹 RDM / RDA (Random Death Match / Random Arrest)
+### 🔹 RDM/RDA (Random Death Match / Random Arrest)

-- You cannot kill or arrest someone without proper roleplay reason
+- You cannot kill or arrest someone without a proper roleplay reason.
-- You cannot kill or arrest someone based on a previous life
+- You cannot kill or arrest someone based on a previous life’s memories (See NLR).
-- **Political prisoners** can be killed when outside their cell, no reason is necessary
+- Make your intents clear and there will be less chances of confusion.
-  - This does not apply to normal prisoners
+- Political prisoners can always be killed with no repercussions (This does not apply to normal prisoners).

-### 🔹 NLR (New Life Rule)
+### 🔹NLR (New Life Rule)

-- New life rules apply on death, job change, and release after arrest (unless you escape)
-- You may retain memories from your past life, but not act upon them to kill, arrest, or make someone wanted
+- You do NOT have to forget your past life, but you cannot act upon it to kill or arrest.
-- You can return to a raid after death (see the Raid section for details)

-### 🔹 Building / Prop Usage

-- You cannot build unreachable bases
-- You cannot block off parts of the map that don't belong to you
-- You cannot put valuables/entities more than 2 fading doors deep from the outside
-- You cannot use props to reach any part of someone's base
-- Your base must not require crouching or jumping
-- Fading doors must be reasonably easy to find
-- Bases must be raidable with a crowbar
+- NLR applies on death, job change, and on release from prison
+		- Prison escape does not apply
+- Raids have specific rules that take priority over these rules, see Raiding rules for more details.

 ### 🔹 Common Sense

 - FearRP is not enforced.
 You can pull a gun on someone mugging you at your own risk
-- Hate speech and harassment are not tolerated
+- You cannot disconnect or change jobs during an RP situation
 - In situations not stated in the rules, a staff member will make the final decision

 ---